 The positive law recognizes various legal obligations or duties, such as obligations to respect others’ property rights, to pay taxes, to avoid committing torts or acting negligently, and so on.
 Failing to meet an obligation usually has some kind of (legal) consequence, punishment, or remedy.

 The positive law considers contractual agreement to be one source of legal obligation.
 Nowadays “contracts” are widely viewed by the law and in the mainstream as binding legal obligations that result from certain promises embodied in an agreement or contract.
-(See Atiyah 1979, p.
-139) As opposed to real rights—in rem or property rights—which are “good against the world” and impose (negative) obligations on others to respect those property rights, obligations that flow from contracts are in personam rights that affect only the parties to the contract—specifically, those in “privity of contract” with each other.
+(Atiyah 1979, p.
+139).
+As opposed to real rights—in rem or property rights—which are “good against the world” and impose (negative) obligations on others to respect those property rights, obligations that flow from contracts are in personam rights that affect only the parties to the contract—specifically, those in “privity of contract” with each other.
+If I own a home, a car, or my body, my in rem property rights in these things imposes a negative obligation on others not to trespass.
+This negative obligation is not the result of contract or agreement.
+Obligations that flow from binding agreements, or contracts, only bind the parties to the contract.[3]
+The relationship between parties to a contract is like a private law that applies only to them, not to the world at large.

 The mere fact that one man promises something to another creates no legal duty and makes no legal remedy available in case of non-performance.
 To be enforceable, the promise must be accompanied by some other factor. … The question now to be discussed is what is this other factor.
 What fact or facts must accompany a promise to make it enforceable at law?

-Various theories of contract give different answers.
-(Barnett 1992) The reliance theory, for example, posits that the promisee will rely “to his detriment” on the promisor fulfilling his promise, and therefore the promisor must be obliged by the law to perform, to avoid upsetting the reliance interests or expectations of the promisee.
+Various theories of contract give different answers (Barnett 1992, 2010 §§4.2 & 4.4).
+The reliance theory, for example, posits that the promisee will rely “to his detriment” on the promisor fulfilling his promise.
+Therefore the law obliges the promisor to perform, to avoid upsetting the reliance interests or expectations of the promisee (Barnett 2010 §4.4).
 This view is sometimes referred to as “detrimental reliance.”
-(See also Kinsella 2023g, Part III.A, and 2023b, Part I.E, discussing promissory estoppel and detrimental reliance.)
+(See also Kinsella 2023e, Part III.A, and 2023b, Part I.E, discussing promissory estoppel and detrimental reliance.)
 But as many have pointed out, the argument that a promise should be enforceable because others have relied on it is circular.
 This is because all these theories and justifications insist that the reliance be reasonable in order to give rise to an obligation (see, e.g., La.
 Civ.
 Code, art.
 1967; Gilmartin v.
 KVTV-Channel 13 1998).
 However, if the legal system did not enforce promises then it would be unreasonable to rely on promises.
-“This circularity has been described as a ‘secret paradox of the common law.’”[4]
-If promises did not give rise to contractual obligations, the promisee would simply have to rely on a promise at his own risk, taking into account the reputation of the promisor, or employ performance bonds.[5]
+“This circularity has been described as a ‘secret paradox of the common law.’”
+(Buckley 1988, p.
+804, quoting Atiyah 1981, p.
+38. See also Barnett 1986a, pp. 315–316, Barnett & Becker 1987, p.
+452, and Kinsella 2023b, Part I.E.) If promises did not give rise to contractual obligations, the promisee would simply have to rely on a promise at his own risk, taking into account the reputation of the promisor, or employ performance bonds (discussed below).

 Obligations To Do, Obligations To Give, and Specific Performance